okp4/follow-contributor-action/README.md

 # Follow contributor github action

-A github action to automatically follow a contributor.
+A github action that can be used to automatically follow your projects contributors

 ## How to use it